Good news to attract more customers:

 Armed with this information, how can you improve your business’s “discoverability” factor?
 Here’s your four-step plan to attract more customers.

 1. Get a business website.
 If you don’t already have a website, what are you waiting for?
 Setting up a business website is simple and easy these days.
+You can even take the help of credible agencies and services like Austin SEO services.
 There are many services that offer all-in-one packages, including domain registration, website hosting and design, and even help with online marketing such as SEO (search engine optimization) and getting listed on local search directories.
 If you’re not technically inclined, getting the experts to help is a smart move.2

 2. Improve your existing website.
 If your business website is more than a few years old, chances are it could use some updating.
 For one thing, is it mobile-friendly?
 Most customers looking for businesses use their mobile phones even when they’re at home, and if they can’t navigate your website easily on their phones, they’ll just click over to the competition.
 You can also consider adding features such as a click-to-call button so customers can contact you easily or online chat so they can get help with any questions they may have.
 Regularly monitoring your website for broken links and outdated information will help ensure it keeps driving customers to your business.